Dear credit card companies,

 “Firms make huge amounts of money out of people with large balances.
 I don’t think they should be allowed to offer larger limits, they should have to wait until a customer requests one.
 It’s hard for a customer to make a good decision here when offered a limit increase.
 Many think it might be useful sometime to have the larger limit so say yes, then if their finances do get difficult they run up a large and unaffordable balance.”

-Unsolicited credit limit increases need to stop
+The irresponsible lending practice of unsolicited credit limit increases need to stop!

 End of!
 The only way of proving to me and the rest of the world that the finance industry isn’t just being greedy and actually cares about its customers is to stop this practice.
 You say these increases “are for the benefit of your customers” but we all know that’s not the case.
 The FCA need to take onboard this feedback and put their foot down.
 Things like this shouldn’t be voluntary – they should be compulsory and far more strict.